Image palette extractor

 What is the Hue Codex image palette extractor?

-Hue Codex Image Palette Extractor is a free browser-based tool that extracts a basic dominant color palette from a local image and returns copy-ready HEX swatches.
+Hue Codex Image Palette Extractor is a free browser-based tool that extracts a practical palette from a local image and returns swatches with coverage, contrast guidance, role hints, and copy-ready handoff formats.

 Are uploaded images sent to a server?